Most Probable Number (MPN) Test: Principle, Procedure, Results

 Completed Test Result

-• Gram Staining: The absence of Gram-negative, non-spore-forming rods on the Gram staining also supports the negative result.
+• Gram Staining: Additionally, the absence of Gram-negative, non-spore-forming rods on the nutrient agar slant, as revealed by Gram staining, further confirms a negative result.

 Uses/Applications of MPN Test